Author: Jessica Brody

 When the two accidentally swap phones, Ryn and Xander are thrust into the chaos of an unforgettable all-night adventure, filled with charming and mysterious strangers, a secret New Year’s Eve bash, and a possible Illuminati conspiracy hidden within the Denver airport.
 But as the bizarre night continues, all Ryn can think about is that one unread text message.
 It follows her wherever she goes, because Ryn can’t get her brialliantly wild and free-spirited best friend out of her head.

 But tonight, for the first time ever, she’s trying.
 And maybe that’s a start.

 As moving as it is funny, The Chaos of Standing Still is a heartwarming story about the earth-shattering challenges life throws at us—and the unexpected strangers who help us along the way.

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Review: The Chaos of Standing Still
+Review: The Chaos of Standing Still by Jessica Brody

-The Chaos of Standing still drew me in right from the start.
+The Chaos of Standing by Jessica Brody drew me in right from the start.
 It is the story of a girl stranded in an airport, but with a twist.
 There are so many interesting side characters and some super cute moments throughout the book.
 While I enjoyed the story, I found the constant interruptions for flashbacks to get annoying, and I wish I could have enjoyed it more.
 Continue reading